saghul/shline/README.md

 # Segments

-* Shows some important details about the git/hg branch:
+* Shows some important details about the git/hg branch and darcs status:
     * Displays the current branch which changes background color when the branch is dirty
     * A '+' appears when untracked files are present
     * When the local branch differs from the remote, the difference in number of commits is